zluuba/games-of-terminal/docs/developer-guide.md

 # Technical Details of GOT
+This app doesn't have a lot of dependencies.
+For now, it's just pure Python with built-in libraries and development dependencies like Flake8 and Pytest.
+This minimalistic approach is part of the style guide, making GOT a more independent (and strong) app.
-Here are some details for understanding the codebase and project structure.
+Below, you can find some details for understanding the codebase and project structure.

 ## Project Structure
 I've tried to separate all main parts, so this is the abstract structure of the whole app: